-We have audited the accompanying consolidated financial statements of Qatar Navigation Q.P.S.C. (the "Company") and its subsidiaries (together with the Company, the "Group"), which comprise the consolidated statement of financial position as at 31 December 2018, consolidated income statement, consolidated statements of comprehensive income, consolidated statement of cash flows and consolidated statement of changes in equity for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Qatar Navigation Q.P.S.C. (the "Company") and its subsidiaries (together with the Company, the "Group"), which comprise the consolidated statement of financial position as at 31 December 2019, the consolidated income statement, consolidated statements of comprehensive income, cash flows and changes in equity for the year then ended, and notes to the consolidated financial statements, including significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2018, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2019, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).